 - Frenectomy (tongue-tie release) without sutures

 - Crown lengthening, gingivectomy and other gum corrections

 Dental lasers have been shown to be safe and effective for treating both children and adults.

 Now we can make your porcelain crown right in our office which means no more temporary crowns!
 Learn more about our Cerec technology here.

 Many patients, especially younger patients, are very familiar with the latest technology and are comfortable with the high tech practice.
 Computers and TV screens are their primary method of information processing.

-Drs.
-Meachum and Meyer utilize Intraoral Camera technology that helps enhance your understanding of your diagnosis.
-An Intraoral Camera is a very small camera – in some cases, just a few millimeters long.
-An Intraoral Camera allows our practice to view clear, precise images of your mouth, teeth and gums, in order for us to accurately make a diagnosis.
+Dr. Meachum utilizes Intraoral Camera technology that helps enhance your understanding of your diagnosis.
+An Intraoral Camera is a very small camera that allows our practice to view clear, precise images of your mouth, teeth and gums, in order for us to accurately make a diagnosis.
 With clear, defined, enlarged images, you see details that may be missed by standard mirror examinations.
 This can mean faster diagnosis with less chair-time for you!

 Intraoral cameras also enable our practice to save your images in our office computer to provide a permanent record of treatments.
 These images can be printed for you, other specialists, and your lab or insurance companies.

 Are You Ready to Smile With Confidence Again?

 Contact Greenville Family Dental with any questions or to schedule an appointment to reclaim your smile today!